-Cloud Firewall On-premise ENTERPRISE Switch Users Saas, PaaS & laas Off-premise Computers Tablets Mobile Plug-ins for: Pug-ins for: Pug-ins for: Pug-ins for: Pag-ins for: Pug-ins for: Pug-ins
+Cloud Firewall On-premise Switch Users Congle Appl Computers Tablets Mobile Plug-ins for: Plug-ins for:

 Cloud Access Monitor

 Figure 1: The Architecture of Cloud Access Monitor

 Cloud Access Monitor can tell a company what cloud applications are being used, by whom, when, and how often.
 It looks at all client devices, not just users, under the presumption that workers today use multiple devices to access applications for work.